-The major African indigenous churches, most of the Afrikaans churches and the pentecostal and charismatic churches are as a rule not members of the SACC and usually have their own coordinating liaison bodies.
+The major African indigenous churches, most of the Afrikaans churches and the pentecostal and charismatic churches are as a rule not members of the SACC and usually have their own co-ordinating liaison bodies.

-Church attendance in South Africa is favourable in both rural and urban areas, and the Church is well served by a large number of clerics and officials.
+Church attendance in South Africa is favourable in both rural and urban areas, and the churches are well served by a large number of clerics and officials.